 are big, Niigata University will give them more intensive information.

-this Summer Course, lump sum 800 US dollars is provided to each of ten students selected by Niigata University on the basis of the balance among countries and universities, the students' achievements at their home universities and of the study plans in Japan on arrival at Niigata University.
-Decision of which universities should be provided with the Scholarship
+Niigata University is honorably provided with the UMAP Super Short Program Scholarship.
+Lump sum 800 US dollars is provided to each of ten students selected by Niigata University on the basis of the balance among countries and universities, the students' achievements at their home universities and of the study plans in Japan on arrival at Niigata University.
+(This information revised on 6 June).

 Because this is a program under the USCO (UMAP Student Connection On-line)

 of the UMAP (University Mobility for Asia and the Pacific), students from those universities participating in the USCO are eligible for this program.
 And applications must be made in the UMAP web site after approval and issuance of a pass word given by the student's own